JTarball/hyroxwebsite/site/content/post/tips-and-tricks-per-station.md

 * Have a specific number of seconds for your break/s it will stop you from wasting unnecessary time

 ## Strategy / Mental

 You must have a strategy beforehand in order to succeed.
 You can't turn up on race day, make one up and expect it to be successful.

-You need to give this some serious though.
+You need to give this some serious though and experimentation.

 * Pacing

-  * Do you run the first 1k slow so you don't go out too hot
+  * Do you run the first 1k slow so you don't go out too hot?
 * Station Strategy

   * What station will you push on, which ones will you dial back on